thestorefront/FastAPI/README.md

 end
 ```

-Hmm... we only want to list the `Marble`s that have a radius *less than or equal
+Hmm... let's say we only want to list the `Marbles` that have a radius *less than or equal
 to (<=)* 10.
 Easy!
 We go back and modify our `Bucket` model.
 Add the following
 to `class Bucket < ActiveRecord::Base`: